oritzau/chess-Term/README.md

 ## Installation guide:

 ### Windows:
 #### To start your chess adventure, make sure you have Python 3.10.x installed on your system by opening Command Prompt and using the command "python --version".
 Download and unzip the file.
-In command prompt, navigate to the unzipped file and run the command "python main.py".
+In command prompt, navigate to the unzipped file (likely in Downloads/chess-Term.zip/chess-Term/src) and run the command "python main.py".

 ### Linux/MacOS:
 #### To start your chess adventure, make sure you have Python 3.10.x installed on your system by opening Terminal (located in Applications -> Utilities -> Terminal on MacOS) and using the command "python3 --version".
 Download and unzip the file.
-In your terminal, navigate to the unzipped file and use the command "python3 main.py"
+In your terminal, navigate to the unzipped file likely in (Downloads/chess-Term.zip/chess-Term/src) and use the command "python3 main.py"

 ### How to play:
 #### chessTerm is best enjoyed with a friend as the game does not currently support online or AI opponents.
 When prompted, enter a name for each player and you will receive a color at random.